mmurphy384/b9labs-splitter/readme.md

 1. Get the constructor to set Bob and Carol's addresses to account[1] and account[2]
   * DONE!
-2. Create a test to add 2 accounts and confirm they were added.
+2. Create a test to instantiate the contract and set it up for use.
   * DONE!
 3. Get the split() so that it can dynamically figure out who to send the ether to.
   * DONE!